tmard/NoSQL-Databases/README.md

 Use the NoSQL_analysis_starter.ipynb for this section.
 Some notes to be aware of while you are exploring the dataset:

     * RatingValue refers to the overall rating decided by the Food Authority and ranges from 1-5.
     The higher the value, the better the rating.
-Note: This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment passed their inspection but isn't given a number rating.
+    Note: This field also includes non-numeric values such as 'Pass', where 'Pass' means the establishment passed inspection but is not given a number rating.

     * The scores for Hygiene, Structural, and ConfidenceInManagement work in reverse.
-This means, the higher the value, the worse the establishment is in these areas.
+    The higher the value, the worse the establishment is in these areas.

 Use the following questions to explore the database, and find the answers, to provide to the magazine editors.

 Unless otherwise stated, for each question:

 * Use count_documents to display the number of documents contained in the result.

 * Display the first document in the results using pprint.

 * Convert the result to a Pandas DataFrame, print the number of rows in the DataFrame, and display the first 10 rows.

     1. Which establishments have a hygiene score equal to 20?

     2. Which establishments in London have a RatingValue greater than or equal to 4?

     3. What are the top 5 establishments with a RatingValue of '5', sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?

     4. How many establishments in each Local Authority area have a hygiene score of 0?
     Sort the results from highest to lowest, and print out the top ten local authority areas.